Catamount Outback Artspace

 In 2012, Catamount Arts embarked on an ambitious education program and began to think about expanding its space to accommodate our plans.
 The owner of the octagon-shaped building behind the Catamount Arts Center, then known as the Carriage House, offered to lease the space to Catamount Arts, and we jumped at the opportunity to offer programming in the unique space as well as office space for our education staff.

 Catamount Outback Artspace is now home to many of Catamount Arts’ classes, workshops, and arts camps.
 It is also the home of Open Mic St. Jay, a weekly entertainment venue run by local high school and college students.
 In addition, there is space for rehearsing music and recording, as well as for student projects such as a record label, art galleries, and band concerts.
 Space is available for rental for concerts, music lessons, community organization meetings, and more.

-For more information on some of the programming that takes place in Catamount Outback Artspace, click on the links in the navigation menu (usually to the left).
+For more information on some of the programming that takes place in Catamount Outback Artspace, click on the links in the navigation menu.